agusjuli/assignment-2.13-serverless-architecture/README.md

 🔹 Serverless Framework
 Best Suited For: Serverless architectures and event-driven applications.
 ✅ Ideal Use Cases:
-Serverless Functions: Deploying and managing AWS Lambda, Google Cloud Functions, or Azure Functions.
+A. Serverless Functions: Deploying and managing AWS Lambda, Google Cloud Functions, or Azure Functions.
-Microservices: Simplifying deployments of microservices that rely on serverless components.
+B. Microservices: Simplifying deployments of microservices that rely on serverless components.
-Event-Driven Apps: Building apps triggered by events like API requests, database changes, or message queues.
+C. Event-Driven Apps: Building apps triggered by events like API requests, database changes, or message queues.
-Managed Services: Orchestrating resources such as API Gateway, DynamoDB, S3, and more in a serverless context.
+D. Managed Services: Orchestrating resources such as API Gateway, DynamoDB, S3, and more in a serverless context.
-Rapid Prototyping: Quick setup for apps that need to scale without managing servers.
+E. Rapid Prototyping: Quick setup for apps that need to scale without managing servers.

 ⚙️ Key Strengths:
-High-level abstraction tailored for serverless resources.
+A. High-level abstraction tailored for serverless resources.
-Simplifies configuration for serverless components (no need to manually handle IAM roles, permissions, etc.).
+B. Simplifies configuration for serverless components (no need to manually handle IAM roles, permissions, etc.).
-Plugins and integrations for various cloud services.
+C. Plugins and integrations for various cloud services.

 🔹 Terraform
 Best Suited For: Complex, multi-cloud, or hybrid infrastructure deployments.
 ✅ Ideal Use Cases:
-Traditional & Cloud-Native Infrastructure: Provisioning VMs, networks, databases, and Kubernetes clusters across AWS, GCP, Azure, and on-premises.
+A. Traditional & Cloud-Native Infrastructure: Provisioning VMs, networks, databases, and Kubernetes clusters across AWS, GCP, Azure, and on-premises.
-Multi-Cloud Environments: Managing resources uniformly across multiple cloud providers.
+B. Multi-Cloud Environments: Managing resources uniformly across multiple cloud providers.
-Complex Architectures: Infrastructure with diverse resources (e.g., load balancers, security groups, databases).
+C. Complex Architectures: Infrastructure with diverse resources (e.g., load balancers, security groups, databases).
-Compliance & Governance: Version-controlled infrastructure for audit trails and compliance.
+D. Compliance & Governance: Version-controlled infrastructure for audit trails and compliance.
-Long-Lived Resources: Persistent services like databases and VMs, not just ephemeral or event-driven resources.
+E. Long-Lived Resources: Persistent services like databases and VMs, not just ephemeral or event-driven resources.

 ⚙️ Key Strengths:
-Provider-agnostic with extensive support for multiple cloud providers.
+A. Provider-agnostic with extensive support for multiple cloud providers.
-Fine-grained control and flexibility for any type of infrastructure.
+B. Fine-grained control and flexibility for any type of infrastructure.
-State management and drift detection to ensure infrastructure consistency.
+C. State management and drift detection to ensure infrastructure consistency.

 In essence:
 Choose Serverless Framework for streamlined serverless deployments.